23 of the Absolute Best Movies to Watch on HBO Max

 Feb.
 1

-- The Silence of the Lambs (1991): Psychological thriller starring Jodie Foster.
-The FBI sends an agent (Foster) to interview a demented prisoner who may provide clues to an at-large serial killer's actions.
+- The Silence of the Lambs (1991): Psychological thriller starring Jodie Foster and Anthony Hopkins.
+The FBI sends an agent (Foster) to interview a demented prisoner (Hopkins) who may provide clues to an at-large serial killer's actions.

 - Eighth Grade (2018): Coming-of-age movie directed by Bo Burnham.
 An introverted 13-year-old girl tries to survive the last week of her disastrous eighth grade year.